rnielikki/Patapon-Info/pac/_build/md/spawn.md

 # spawn

 Creates all enemies from the certain generator.

-Can be used after [getHandle](./gethandle.md), or just after creating and setting up actors.
+Used after [getHandle](./gethandle.md).

 ## Code Information